lightonai/vllm/README.md

 ### Build the image

-Once your changes are ready, you can build the prod image:
+Once your changes are ready, you can build the prod image.
+Run these commands **on the host**:

 ```bash
 bash docker/build.sh